run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_list_jobs.md

 ### Options

 ```
-  -A, --all-projects     list jobs from all projects
+  -A, --all-projects     list workloads from all projects
   -h, --help             help for jobs
       --json             Output structure JSON
+      --no-headers       Output structure table without headers
   -p, --project string   Specify the project to which the command applies.
 By default, commands apply to the default project.
 To change the default project use ‘runai config project <project name>’
       --table            Output structure table
       --yaml             Output structure YAML